Term limits in Russia: Historical limits

-The earliest term limits in Russia were established in the 13th century in the Novgorod Republic for the office of posadnik.
-The posadnik shared executive power with the duke, and competition over who should hold the office meant that it came to be cycled between aristocrats.
-This ended in the 14th century when it was converted into a council with lifetime appointments.
+The earliest term limits in Russia were established in the 13th century in the Novgorod Republic for the office of posadnik (mayor), and they lasted until the city-state was annexed by Moscow in 1478.
+Similar to the Italian city-states, Novgorod had a mixed government.
+The posadnik shared executive power with the prince, and competition for the office led to it being rotated among aristocrats, especially after the authority of the prince was greatly diminished in the 13th century.
+This practice ended in the mid-14th century, when the office was converted into a council with lifetime appointments.
+The council consisted of six executives elected for life; from among them, a chairman (stepennoy posadnik) was elected for a one-year term and later a six-month term from the early 15th century.
 A similar office subject to term limits developed in the Pskov Republic in the 14th century.
+Like Novgorod, Pskov was an oligarchy, and the veche (assembly) elected posadniki until Pskov lost its autonomy in 1510.

 President Mikhail Gorbachev of the Soviet Union implemented elections and term limits for the Congress of People's Deputies in 1989.
 This posed a challenge to entrenched members of the Communist Party that opposed Gorbachev's perestroika reforms and transferred some of their political influence to the soviets.
 Members of executive committees were then limited to two terms that October.

 Political implications

 Boris Yeltsin (left) transferring the presidential emblem to Vladimir Putin (right); Yeltsin was term-limited and resigned near the end of his second term.

 The manipulation of term limits has allowed Putin to stay in power at the federal level and keep allies in power in federal subjects.
 The use of nonconsecutive terms to stay in power always creates a political risk as the interim president could try to seize power, and this is especially a concern in Russia where the president has broad unilateral powers.
 Putin's use of nonconsecutive terms also posed a risk in that he exercised power through the office of the prime minister, which is subject to his party's support and its control over the legislature.

 Though supporters of the term limited presidents Yeltsin and Putin have endorsed the abolition of term limits, neither president supported this position.
 Presidential term limits are generally popular in Russia, and abolishing them entirely could trigger backlash.
 Support for the protests around Putin's 2012 election strongly correlated with support for term limits.
 While abolishing term limits had globally been the most common way to stay in power in the 2000s and 2010s, these factors prompted Putin to instead retain power through the much rarer strategies of installing a loyal replacement and then through resetting term limits.
 By maintaining power while still following a literal interpretation of the law, Putin is able to create an illusion of effective term limits.